robertwgehl/robertwgehl.github.io/_posts/2022-06-29-FOSSFindsOnDemand.md

   show: true
   fedihost: scholar.social
   fediusername: robertwgehl
-  fediid: 108369077501138162
+  fediid:
 ---
 As I've written before, I'm working on a book about the fediverse.
 To do that properly, I need to have a good understanding of ActivityPub, a key underlying protocol that enables servers to talk to one another.
 A member of one ActivityPub-enabled server, such as Mastodon, can connect with another on a different server -- even if it runs different software, such as Pixelfed.
 It's quite a technical achievement and -- I believe -- it really needs to be part of the conversation when we discuss things like moderation, platform governance, and the political economy of the internet.

-I like to study how such software develops over time, so I've been going through the meeting minutes of the W3C Social Web Working Group.
-It's been fascinating to see how they, for example, discuss user stories and how they inform the protocol's functionality.
+I like to study how such software develops over time, so I've been going through the [meeting minutes of the W3C Social Web Working Group](https://www.w3.org/wiki/Socialwg).
+It's been fascinating to see how they, for example, discuss [user stories](https://www.w3.org/wiki/Socialwg/Social_API/User_stories) and how they inform the protocol's functionality.

 I posted a short note about doing this work on my home Mastodon instance, scholar.social, and people noticed!
 This is what I love about scholar.social -- when I talk about geeking out about something, people jump in.
 Another fediverse member suggested I take a look at [this week's FOSS Find](https://yewtu.be/watch?v=c17gjxEoyMQ).
 And now, I'm writing up notes about it -- at the request of the author of the Find.
 Read more after the jump.